 The Cancer Support IV

-With this sales pitch: “For patients receiving conventional medical therapies, this high dosage Vitamin C infusion is clinically proven to help fight tumors and reduce the side effects of chemotherapy and radiation.”
+I’ve seen this one be sold with this sales pitch: “For patients receiving conventional medical therapies, this high dosage Vitamin C infusion is clinically proven to help fight tumors and reduce the side effects of chemotherapy and radiation.”

 If you’re getting anything that hasn’t been approved by the FDA for IV use – like peroxide – then you’re on your own.
 Not recommended.

 I take HUGE HUGE HUGE issue with healthcare professionals (or anyone really, but regulated healthcare professionals in particular) stating unfounded effects as absolute fact.
-This is particularly horrible practice when vulnerable ill and/or addicted people are involved.
+This is particularly horrible practice when vulnerable, ill, and/or addicted people are involved.
 Nope.
 Nope.
 Nope.
 Unethical x 10000.